Bigscity-VecCity/VecCity/README.md

 Coming Soon:
 1. We are adding JGRM, R2Vec, CatEM, and CAPE to further enhance our library.
 2. New tasks, such as land usage analysis and crime prediction, will also be introduced.
 3. We will launch a new interface that supports standard input formats.
-For more details, please visit this [link](placeholder).

 ## 1. Overview
 <div align="center">